luciopaiva/heapify/FAQ.md

 ## How do I import Heapify on a Node.js native ES6 module?

-One could initially try this:
+One might initially try this:

 ```js
 import {MinQueue} from "heapify";